gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

         gl.drawArrays(gl.TRIANGLES, 0, 18);
       }

 Here's a sample using our new code.
 The sliders are the same, translation, rotation and scale.
 But the way they get used in the shader is much simpler.

 {{{example url="../webgl-2d-geometry-matrix-transform.html" }}}

 Still, you might be asking, so what?
 That doesn't seem like much of a benefit.
 But, now if we want to change the order we don't have to write a new shader.
 We can just change the math.

         ...
         // Multiply the matrices.
-        var matrix = matrixMultiply(translationMatrix, rotationMatrix);
+        var matrix = m3.multiply(scaleMatrix, rotationMatrix);
-        matrix = matrixMultiply(matrix, scaleMatrix);
+        matrix = m3.multiply(matrix, translationMatrix);
         ...

 Here's that version.

 {{{example url="../webgl-2d-geometry-matrix-transform-trs.html" }}}

 Being able to apply matrices like this is especially important for hierarchical animation like arms on a body, moons on a planet around a sun, or branches on a tree.
 For a simple example of hierarchical animation lets draw draw our 'F' 5 times but each time lets start with the matrix from the previous 'F'.

       // Draw the scene.
       function drawScene() {